The Fells - Overview

 Driving Map to the Fells:

 The Reservation is also accessible via public transportation.
 From Boston take the Orange Line Oak Grove outbound train.
 Getting off at Wellington Station and taking bus #100 will take you to Roosevelt Circle.
 Oak Grove Station is a 10-15 minute walk along several roads to the Reservation as well.
-Click here for details.
+Click here

 Points of InterestPDF Trail Map